 “It sounds obvious—but it’s easy to lose focus by setting targets for impressions, or traffic, or signups, without having considered how that translates into success for your business.”

-Tacuna Systems‘ John Flanagan explains: “If for example, your company goal is to increase sales by 25% in three months, you need to specifically identify how many leads, MQLs, SQLs, closing rates, etc, that you need to achieve this goal.
+Tacuna Systems‘ John Flanagan explains: “If, for example, your company goal is to increase sales by 25% in three months, you need to identify how many leads specifically, MQLs, SQLs, closing rates, etc, you need to achieve this goal.
 You can now take these data and set them as marketing goals.”

-Vera Mirzoyan of AIST Global explains what that might look like: “Once I set a marketing goal to double the organic traffic of our website in 6 months.”
+Vera Mirzoyan of AIST Global explains what that might look like: “Once I set a marketing goal to double our website’s organic traffic in 6 months.”

 Kent Lewis of Anvil Media summarizes: “Marketing goals are not meaningful if they do not move the needles that matter for the business.”